M3TIOR/Microsoft-Office-Addins/Outlook/buttondown/README.md

 I assume you can infer what the unchecked boxes mean.
 Features I plan on implementing may take some time since this isn't a priority project of mine.
 So please be patient, or submit a pull request with the addition.

+ - [x] Add a button to the message compose window that converts it's contents to markdown.

+ - [x] Add the ability to toggle the markdown render so users can preview what they have written.

+I want to add support for markdown rendering on the other major Microsoft platforms as well at some point.
+Just because I think it'd be kinda cool to use markdown for things outside of the programming / techie world.
+As I implement support for these different interfaces, I may expand this list to encompass the additional features for each specific platform.

+ - [ ] Add support for Microsoft Office Word
+ - [ ] Add support for Microsoft Office PowerPoint

+I also want to add support for different languages too.
+Just as a personal endeavor of mine to learn every language since I want to run for a government leadership role sometime in my future and I want to be able to respect other people in their nations by speaking their native tongue.

+ - [x] Add English Language support (**en-US** & **en-GB** locale codes)
+ - [ ] Add Spanish Language support (**es** & **es-419** locale codes)
+ - [ ] Add Korean Language support (**ko** locale code)
+ - [ ] Add Japanese Language support (**ja** locale code)
+ - [ ] Add Russian Language support (**ru** locale code)

 ### History